phani-x507/Retrieval-Augmented-Generation-using-Federal-Data-API/README.md

 This project is developed as part of an assignment for the AI Engineer position at Spiderweb Technologies.
-It features a **User-Facing Chat-Style RAG Agentic System** utilizing asynchronous Python programming, FastAPI, and a local LLM integrated with a daily-updated MySQL database.
+It features a **User-Facing Chat-Style RAG Agentic System** utilizing asynchronous Python programming, FastAPI, and a local LLM integrated with a daily-updated MySQL database from **Federal Register Dataset**.
 The system efficiently handles both chat-style interactions and database queries.

 ## Key Features